Nirav2080/vegitable-fruite_store/README.md

-# Firebase Studio
+# Aotearoa Organics

-This is a NextJS starter in Firebase Studio.
+This is a modern, responsive eCommerce website for a Fruit & Vegetable Store in New Zealand, built with Next.js.

-To get started, take a look at src/app/page.tsx.
+To get started, run `npm install` and then `npm run dev`.
+The application will be available at http://localhost:9002.